pagify/node-client/README.md

   template = data;
 });
 ```
-Here goes a successful response:
+Here is a sample successful response:
 ```javascript
 {
   "statusCode": 200,